 Health Benefits of Cluster Beans

-Cluster beans are high in dietary fibre, which supports healthy digestion by promoting regular bowel movements and alleviating constipation.
-The soluble fibre also helps slow sugar absorption and improves gut health.
+Cluster beans contain significant dietary fibre, which helps promote regular bowel movements and alleviate constipation.
+The soluble fibre also aids in slowing sugar absorption, supporting a healthy gut microbiome.

-The fibre and potassium in cluster beans help lower bad cholesterol (LDL) levels and regulate blood pressure, reducing the risk of heart disease and stroke.
+The combination of fibre and potassium found in cluster beans can help reduce LDL (bad) cholesterol levels and assist in maintaining healthy blood pressure, thereby lowering the risk of cardiovascular disease.

-Rich in calcium, phosphorus, and vitamin K, cluster beans promote strong bones and reduce the risk of bone-related issues like osteoporosis.
+Rich in calcium, phosphorus, and vitamin K, cluster beans play a role in maintaining bone density and reducing the risk of bone-related conditions such as osteoporosis.

-Low in calories but high in fibre, cluster beans keep you full longer, reducing overeating and supporting healthy weight loss.
+Low in calories but high in fibre, cluster beans promote feelings of fullness, which can reduce overall calorie intake and support healthy weight management.

-Packed with vitamin C and iron, cluster beans help protect skin from free radical damage, promoting a radiant complexion.
+Vitamin C and iron in cluster beans can help protect the skin from oxidative damage and support collagen formation, contributing to a healthy, radiant complexion.

 8. Supports Eye Health